overture-stack/website/markdown/documentation/song/user-guide/schema/manage-schema.md

 # Endpoints
 ## Add a Schema

-Once your schema is ready, it must be registered through the Song Rest API.
+Once your schema is ready, it must be registered through the Song REST API.

 When a schema is registered, it is assigned `version 1`.
-For all future schemas that are registered with the same `analysis_type`, the version of the schema will be autoincremented.
+For all future schemas that are registered with the same `analysis_type`, the version of the schema will be auto incremented.

 - update a schema based on name auto incrementing of versions